PyChina/weekly/content/Issue/issue-402.md

     + FILIPE XIMENES
     + • Shared by Filipe Ximenes

-“Testing application performance is hard and time consuming, but there’s a type of test that is both easy to do and has a great impact in performance.
-In this blog post we will show how to unit test the number of queries to the database your application is making.”
+"Testing application performance is hard and time consuming, but there's a type of test that is both easy to do and has a great impact in performance.
+In this blog post we will show how to unit test the number of queries to the database your application is making."

 - [探索 NumPy 的 linspace() 函式](https://pycoders.com/link/3216/web)
     + AHMED GAD